-A DetNet flow can have different formats while its packets are forwarded between the peer end systems.
-Therefore, the following possible types / formats of a DetNet flow are distinguished in this document:
+A DetNet flow can have different formats while its packets are forwarded between the peer end systems depending on the type of the end systems.
+Corresponding to the end system types, the following possible types / formats of a DetNet flow are distinguished in this document.
+The different flow types have different requirements to DetNet nodes.

-- o App-flow: native format of the data carried over a DetNet flow.
-It does not contain any DetNet related attributes. - o DetNet-f-flow: specific format of a DetNet flow.
+- o App-flow: the payload (data) carried over a DetNet flow between DetNet unaware end systems.
+An app-flow does not contain any DetNet related attributes and does not imply any specific requirement on DetNet nodes. - o DetNet-f-flow: specific format of a DetNet flow.
 It only requires the resource allocation features provided by the DetNet forwarding sub-layer. - o DetNet-s-flow: specific format of a DetNet flow.
 It only requires the service protection feature ensured by the DetNet service sublayer. - o DetNet-sf-flow: specific format of a DetNet flow.
 It requires both DetNet service sub-layer and DetNet forwarding sub-layer functions during forwarding.